 The difference between one brand and another lies in the internal toasting to which the casks are subject in order to perfect the extraction of the aromas, the duration of the contact between the distilled liquor and the cask, and the combinations of use imagined by the Master Malt.
 Therein lies the secret.

-Alberto Soria, Writer / Journalist specialized in Gastronomy, Wines and Liqueurs / University Professor
+by Alberto Soria Writer / Journalist specialized in Gastronomy, Wines and Spirits / University Professor